 I love delivering CPD.
 Whilst on maternity leave during lockdown, I got to thinking about how many teachers, particularly those new to the profession, were missing out on quality CPD because all our brilliant conferences and in-school training was on hold.
-I love doing it, and while there is an appetite for my sessions, I will keep putting them on and continue to donate 50% of the profits to charitable causes.
-My chosen charities so far are CoppaFeel!, TouchstoneLovesFood and an orphanage of girls in Tanzania who are facing eviction and need a new building.
+I love doing it, and while there is an appetite for my sessions, I will keep putting them on and continue to donate 50% of the profits from live ticket sales to charitable causes.
+My chosen charities so far have been CoppaFeel!, TouchstoneLovesFood,an orphanage of girls in Tanzania who are facing eviction and need a new building, The Children’s Society and Made with Music.
 I’m happy to consider other worthwhile causes for future CPD, too.
 Feel free to make suggestions to me on Twitter or in the comments below!

 All the resources from my CPD sessions are available here for free, even to those people who have not taken part in them.
 Some of them are my original designs, and some are inspired by or taken from elsewhere – mainly from the wonderful #TeamEnglish community on Twitter.